Pre-Physical Therapy Program Highlights

 - U.S Men’s, Women’s and Co-Recreational Club Volleyball and Soccer teams travel across Louisiana to play other college club teams.

-A bachelor’s degree in health and human performance, with a concentration in pre-physical therapy, prepares you for professional school and courses are designed to equip you with the knowledge you need to complete certification exams in your profession.
+A bachelor’s degree in health and human performance, with a concentration in pre-physical therapy, prepares you for professional school.
+Courses are designed to equip you with the knowledge you need to complete certification exams in your profession.

 Programs Related to the Bachelor’s in Pre-Physical Therapy